amplication/plugins/plugins/broker-kafka/README.md

 It generates the following parts:

 - A topics list as a selectable enum.

-- Kafka module and service with a base service as the plugin default behavior.
+- Kafka module and service that contains an emit function to send messages to a Kafka queue.

+- Kafka controller with an endpoint listener for each topic connected to the service, and their type is “receive."

 - A Kafka options getter function that extracts all the relevant variables from the `process.env` data.

 ## Usage